Markdown-Bug-Bounty-Recon/Markdown-Bug-Bounty-Recon/README.md

 - This converts the contents of tools-io directory to markdown
 - **This breaks a lot**, because with every new functionality I need to change this markdown-converter

-## On what topics and subject I'll focus for now?
+## On which topics and subject I'll focus for now?
 - Definetely finding more root domains and subdomain enumeration, also discovering technologies and ways to use that data
 - Also managing scope, detecting the scope of the program, put a massive distinction between passive scanning and active scanning to not make bug-bounty programs angry!
 D:
 - Being the most accurate, **NOT FOLLOWING THE PHILOSOPHY "BRUTE SPRAY AND PRAY"**